Nolinda/CRUD-RESTful-Tech-Trends-Management/README.md

 7. OpenAI (2024) How to fix the error in the user login.
 Available at: (https://chatgpt.com/c/96b778e6-6845-438c-b59b-2a8b08fa6e07) (Accessed: 11 August 2024).
 8. OpenAI (2024) Ways to fix the errors in your existing code.
 Available at: (https://chatgpt.com/c/96b778e6-6845-438c-b59b-2a8b08fa6e07) (Accessed: 6 August 2024).

+   # My pushed project is in code master